camunda/camunda-docs-manual/content/reference/rest/process-definition/get-static-called-process-definitions.md

 # Result

-A JSON Array of object corresponding to the `CalledProcessDefinition` interface in the engine.
+A JSON Array of objects corresponding to the `CalledProcessDefinition` interface in the engine.
 The Array can be empty, if the endpoint cannot resolve the called process(es) because the reference is an expression which is resolved by the engine during runtime of the calling process.
-Its properties of the objects in the array are as follows:
+Each called process definition object has the following properties:

 <table class="table table-striped">
   <tr>